-Look at the wide range of BSI transition training courses available to make sure you fully understand the changes including introduction and implementing courses as well as specific deep-dive modules designed to help you understand core ISO Standard requirements
+Look at the wide range of BSI transition training courses available to make sure you fully understand the changes and core requirements.

-Download our Implementation Toolkit developed to help you understand, implement and communicate the ISO 9001 revision changes throughout your organization
+Download our Implementation Toolkit based on the ISO 9001 revision which will help you to understand, implement and communicate the changes throughout your organization.